Bike & Hike Week

 Experience a mix of walking and cycling tours in the beautiful Slovenian Alps, exploring some of the country’s iconic landmarks with our Bike and Hike week.
 The package is all-inclusive, including accommodation and top-notch hospitality at our beautiful hotel, Pri Lenart.
 E-Mountain bikes are supplied (for a top-up charge of 100 EUR) and all days are guided making sure all the activities are at the right pace for the group (Take a look here for more information on prices and what's included).

 Our bike tours are suitable for everyone who knows how to ride a bike on asphalt, gravel terrain with some very short steep sections.
 Mostly we ride the bikes through forests and fields, staying away from the main traffic roads and crowded areas.
-Our usual tour would be 40 km long with 800 meters of ascent.
+Our usual tour would be 40 km long with 800 meters/2625 feet of ascent.

 Fitness and skill level required: 2 out of 5 (casual fitness, skill level of occasional cyclists).